ymollard/extract-toc-markdown/README.md

 # extract-toc-markdown
-Extract Table Of Content (ToC) from Markdown files
+Extract Table Of Content (ToC) from any Markdown file, including features for [Marp slides](https://marp.app/).

 ## Usage
 ```bash